Learn how your baby’s latest activities can make it easier for you to breathe...and eat!

 - Her facial muscles are maturing.
 Your baby has been busy practicing her sucking skills, getting ready for breast or bottle.
 Her cheek muscles have developed, and they’re now giving her face a nice round look.

 - Many of her systems are ready for action.
 At 36 weeks pregnant, your baby’s systems, such as circulatory and immune, are as developed as they’ll be when she’s born.
 One exception: Her digestive system.
-Because she’s still taking in nutrients through the umbilical cord, digestion won’t be fully functional until after birth, and will eventually mature.
+Because she’s still taking in nutrients through the umbilical cord, digestion won’t be fully functional until after birth, and even then it takes months to mature.

 Baby Brain Waves